SSMG4/VHBB-Android-Revived/README.md

 - [X] Update The Plugins Database

 ### Information
-A PS Vita Homebrew Browser client for Android with great potential
+A PS Vita Homebrew Browser client for Android with great potential!

 ### Features
 - VitaDB page containing all its homebrews.